EyeCon/therapist/README.rst

 In *rough* order of likelihood of being added:

-- Options for help format from columns (current) to paragraphs
 - Ints and floats being limited to a range rather than a set of discrete values
 - Support for ``+w`` and ``-w`` to equate to ``w=true`` and ``w=false``
 - Generation of ``bash`` / ``powershell`` completion scripts